 2. Creating Premises Liabilities for the Owner

 Creating premises liabilities for the owner increases the odds of an accident and lawsuit.
 If the roofing is too far gone, the roofing contractor and their workers are at risk.
 Waiting too long for the repairs places the service providers at a greater risk of injuries, and the homeowner could face liabilities if any of the workers sustain injuries.

 The same is true if the roofing causes property damage in areas where utility workers or visitors go inside or around the property.
 For instance, if there is a loose material and it happens to fall on one of your workers, then you’ll be liable for any injuries inflicted on the person.
 The law also demands that you cater for other related losses.

 Usually, the claimant is at an advantage because it’s the responsibility of the homeowner to ensure that the minimum structural standards are met.
 Basically, it’s upon you to know when it’s time to repair or replace your roofing materials.
 Therefore, if you happen to be the one being charged, you could face serious financial losses.

 3. Access Point for Pest Infestations

-Damaged roofing leads to a severe pest infestation and further property damage.
+Damaged roofing leads to severe pest infestation and further property damage.
 Once pests get under the roofing into underlying areas, the pest infestation spreads.
 Holes in the roofing, ceiling, walls, or attic give pests an access point to cause massive destruction in the home and generate serious expenses for the owner.
 Homeowners should inspect their roofing at regular intervals to lower related risks.

 Property owners who don’t act quickly after their roof is damaged face dire circumstances.
 First, there is a profound risk of mold developments that travel throughout the property.
 Next, the creation of hazards inside and around the property places service providers and visitors at risk.
-Finally, pest infestations are common risks related to damaged roofing that generates higher than average expenses for the owner.
+Finally, pest infestations are common risks related to damaged roofing that generates higher expenses for the owner.